zbruhnke/bloggy/README.md

 # Bloggy

-Bloggy is a simple gem that helps you generate a jekyll blog within your rails application by using generator commands you are used to.
+Bloggy is a simple gem that helps you generate a jekyll blog within your rails application by using generator commands similar to the ones you are used to already.

-rails g jekyll:blog

-wrote a new blog post and would like to re-generate. same thing

-rails g jekyll:blog [directory name] - Note if you name this anything besides blog the urls will be generated wrong(I plan on fixing this in the next update however)

-so best way to get your blog up and running in seconds is

-    $ rails g jekyll:blog blog

 ## Installation